ksuchanovsky/ToDo-app/docs/iam/create.md

 - Click on Next, then we have to assign user to existing group (create or attach already existing in was), we will create own group

-- Fill group name (e.g. Developers) and attach permission to group - e.g. - AmazonEC2FullAccess, AmazonS3FullAccess, IAMFullAccess, AWSLambda_FullAccess, AmazonSQSFullAccess
+- Fill group name (e.g. Developers) and attach permission to group - e.g. - AdministratorAccess

 - In next page there we can set tags to our new user.
 It is optional, sorting in logs can be easier via tags.